KawaiiBunga/Melee-NX/README.md

 | Rendering | can briefly drop geometry while a shader pipeline is still compiling |
 | Load transitions | occasional multi-second hitch while streaming assets |

-Performance investigation notes live in `docs/`.
-They are working documents for contributors, not user documentation.

 ---

 ## Installing a build